yjuwaheer/Pokemon_API/README.md

 # Pokemon_API
 A mini project to generate random pokemon using the RESTful Pokémon API.

-The mini project is hosted on heroku at pokemonapiproject.heroku.app
+The mini project is hosted on heroku at https://pokemonapiproject.herokuapp.com/